spack/spack/lib/spack/docs/pipelines.rst

-If your runners will not have a version of spack ready to invoke, or if for some other reason you want to use a custom version of spack to run your pipelines, this can be accomplished fairly simply.
-First, create CI environment variables containing the url and branch/tag you want to clone (calling them, for example, ``SPACK_REPO`` and ``SPACK_REF``), use them to clone spack in your pre-ci ``before_script``, and finally pass those same values along to the workload generation process via the ``spack-repo`` and ``spack-ref`` cli args.
-Here's the ``generate-pipeline`` job from the top of this document, updated to clone a custom spack and make sure the generated rebuild jobs will clone it too:
+If your runners will not have a version of spack ready to invoke, or if for some other reason you want to use a custom version of spack to run your pipelines, this section provides an example of how you could take advantage of user-provided pipeline scripts to accomplish this fairly simply.
+First, you could use the GitLab user interface to create CI environment variables containing the url and branch/tag/SHA you want to clone (calling them, for example, ``SPACK_REPO`` and ``SPACK_REF``), then use those in a custom shell script invoked both from your pipeline generation job, as well in your rebuild jobs.
+Here's the ``generate-pipeline`` job from the top of this document, updated to invoke a custom shell script that will clone and source a custom
+spack:

 .. code-block:: yaml